zhaoshuoxp/Pipelines-Wrappers/README.md

 ## cellranger.sh

 This script runs cellranger automatically for all samples in the specified fastq directory.Sample names are inferred from the fastq filenames, i.e \<prefix\>_S1_L001_R1_001.fastq.gz.
 Outputs are saved in the current directory with filenames based on the inferred prefix.
 The script supports 10x genomic RNA, ATAC, and multiome based on the specified data type (-m).
-The script can also perform aggregations for ATAC and multiome data using the `-a` parameter, and optionally `-c` to generate an aggregation csv file.
+The script can also perform aggregations for ATAC and multiome data using `-a` , and optionally `-c` to designate an aggregation csv file.
 You can find more details on setting up the aggregation csv file for [ATAC](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/using/aggr#csv_setup) and [multiome](https://www.10xgenomics.com/support/software/cell-ranger-arc/latest/analysis/aggregating-multiple-gem-wells-aggr#setting-up-an-aggregation-csv).

-The script can also perform aggregations for ATAC and multiome data using the `-a` parameter, and optionally `-c` to designate an aggregation csv file.
-How to generate aggregation csv file?
-[ATAC](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/using/aggr#csv_setup), [multiome](https://www.10xgenomics.com/support/software/cell-ranger-arc/latest/analysis/aggregating-multiple-gem-wells-aggr#setting-up-an-aggregation-csv)

 > Data type (-m) is also required for aggregation (-a).
-If no aggregation csv file designated, ALL folders/samples in the provided path will be aggregated.
+If no aggregation csv file designated, a csv file will be automatically generated and ALL folders/samples in the provided path will be aggregated.

 #### Input

-Paired-end FASTQ files following the cellranger demultiplexed naming conventions (cellranger mkfastq), all samples together in a directory,
+Paired-end FASTQ files following the cellranger demultiplexed naming conventions (cellranger mkfastq), all samples together in a directory.

 #### Options